ellemouton/website/content/drafts/sphinx.md

 # HMAC

 A [Hash-Based Message Authentication Code (or HMAC)][hmac] is a message authentication technique.
-Basically, a party with a private-public key pair, can use the private key along with the hash of a message they would like to sign to produce a 32 byte “signature” called an HMAC.
-Then any other party can be given the message, the HMAC and the signer’s public key and can verify that the owner of the private key corresponding to the given public key did in fact create this HMAC.
+It is a cryptographic hash function that takes in a message to produce the code over along with a secret key.
+The code is only producible and verifiable by parties that have knowledge of the secret key.

 HMACs will be used throughout the sphinx packet construction so that each hop can verify that the contents of the packet (the message) has not been tampered